Adult daughter on the phone at a kitchen table covered in medical paperwork and a laptop, with her mother reading in the background

 Your first month with Averyn

 In your first month, here's what changes: you stop making the calls.
-Your navigator reaches out to each provider, sets up portal access, requests outstanding records, and delivers a plain-English summary of everything — conditions, medications, contacts, and next steps.
+Your Care Continuity Partner reaches out to each provider, sets up portal access, requests outstanding records, and delivers a plain-English summary of everything — conditions, medications, contacts, and next steps.

-By week two, you have a Record Vault — a portable, organized foundation your family keeps regardless of what happens next.
+By week two, you have your Initial Vault — a portable, source-labeled continuity briefing your family owns and carries forward, including your family's context alongside official records — it grows as slower providers respond.
 By week three, loose ends are being tracked and followed up on.
+For families in an active transition, coordination starts the same week — the Vault builds in parallel.
 By week four, your family gets their first weekly update — a clear, written summary of what moved, what's still open, and what's next — visible to every family member through the Averyn app.

 You didn't have to explain anything twice.
 You barely had to chase a callback.
 Your sister didn't have to call and ask "what did the doctor say?" — she already saw it in the app.
 And the things that used to quietly stall — the referral nobody followed up on, the authorization that was about to expire — someone was already tracking them.